donanroherty/ronandoherty.com_OLD/content/articles/2018-04-23--creating-a-minimap-rig-in-unreal-engine/index.md

 ### Project setup

-Lets start by creating a new Blueprint project based on the Third Persoin template.
+Lets start by creating a new Blueprint project based on the Third Person template.
 Name it whatever you want, we wont be needing starter content for this tutorial.
 In the content browser create a new folder at root called **"Blueprints"**.

 ![Create project](./create-project.jpg)